The Third Temple

 Alex Polyak, The Bible Fulfilled 12/1/23

-For more information about these issues, get my book The End Is Here, available summer 2024.
+For more information about these issues, get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 [2]There are different views as to which decree Daniel is referring to.
 Some say it refers to Cyrus’s decree in 538 BC that allowed the Jews to go back to Jerusalem (2 Chron.
 36:23, Ezra 1:1–4).
 Others say it refers to Artaxerxes’s decree in 458 BC to rebuild Jerusalem (Ezra 7:11–28).
 Still others say it refers to Artaxerxes’s decree in 444 BC (Nehemiah 1).